katholiek-onderwijs-vlaanderen/sri-client/README.md

     var rest = require('sri4node-client');

-Then you can execute GET, PUT and DELETE commands easily :
+Then you can execute GET, PUT, POST, and DELETE commands easily :

     rest.get('https://api.vsko.be/schools').then(function(resource) {
         console.log(resource);